Overview

 For most experiences, we recommend allowing the streaming game to resize itself to fit the user's browser, rather than forcing a specific resolution.

-In this case of Unreal, will adapt the quality of the stream dynamically, based on the bitrate between the client and the game.
 The default configuration for Unreal is to maintain frame rate and resolution, but to dial down the encoder quality.
 In low bitrate scenarios, the stream will begin to look smudged and blurry as encoder artifacts appear.
 It defaults to a low of 3000kbps, and if that can't be maintained, failure to keep up will result with the stream freezing, tearing, etc.

 For Unity, the aspect ratio will not change, but the stream will still adjust to fill the browser in a best-fit manner.